Read about our update schedules here.

 In your documentation:

-- Your BCP accounts for additional resources or break-glass procedures teams might need to respond to incidents effectively
+- The BCP accounts for additional resources or break-glass procedures that teams might need to respond to incidents effectively.

 In your documentation:

-- Your BCP does not include operational support needs
+- The BCP doesn't include operational support needs.

 Backup and Restore In your documentation: